Aquinnah Cultural Center

 Aquinnah Cultural Center (ACC) is a non-profit museum and education center, based in Aquinnah, Massachusetts, dedicated to preserving and promoting Aquinnah Wampanoag history, culture and contributions on Martha’s Vineyard.

 History

 Aquinnah Cultural Center was founded in 1998.
 In 2006, the Edwin DeVries Vanderhoop Homestead, a historic homestead built in 1890 by a Wampanoag-Surinamese American Edwin DeVries Vanderhoop, was restored and reopened as the Aquinnah Cultural Center.

 The ACC is located near the Gay Head lighthouse.

-The Aquinnah Cultural Center is the home of the Aquinnah Wampanoag Museum.